High lake levels impact outdoor recreation sales

 EL DORADO, Kan.
 (KSNW) – High water levels at area lakes are easily seen across Kansas.

-One group wishing the lake levels were back to normal: businesses focusing on outdoor hobbies.
+One group wishing the lake levels were back to normal are businesses focusing on outdoor hobbies.

 Over at 321 Kawasaki in El Dorado, they sell UTV mules, motorcycles and mostly jet skis.
 However, with the heavy rain, many people who purchased jet skis over the winter have yet to pick them up from the shop, as water levels have left them unable to use them.